KDE/websites-docs-plasma-mobile-org/KirigamiTutorial.rst

     }

-Following the relative information in the `api page <https://api.kde.org/frameworks/kirigami/html/classorg_1_1kde_1_1kirigami_1_1Card.html>`_ we populate a "banner" (although without an image yet), that will act as a header that will display the name of the contact and as well as a contact icon.
+Following the relative information in the `api page <https://api.kde.org/frameworks/kirigami/html/classorg_1_1kde_1_1kirigami_1_1Card.html>`_ we populate a "banner" (although without an image yet), that will act as a header that will display the name of the contact as well as a contact icon.

 The main content of the card has been populated with the cell phone number and the email of the contact, structured as a `column <https://doc.qt.io/qt-5/qml-qtquick-column.html>`_ of `labels <https://doc.qt.io/qt-5/qml-qtquick-controls2-label.html>`_.